ALD technology Introduction

 Ferroelectric material is a kind of material which has spontaneous polarization and this polarization can change under the action of external electric field.
 Therefore, ultra-thin ferroelectrics are of great significance for high density electronic devices, especially for FET and non-volatile memory.
 The existence of inversion symmetry failure and switchable electrical polarization in ultra-thin ferroelectric materials grown by low-temperature ALD was determined by the generation of second harmonics and advanced scanning probe technology, respectively.
 The efficiency and application range of ferroelectric storage are greatly improved.

-Address：22nd Floor, Building B, Qingyun Building, 266 Puyun Road, Jiangbei New District, Nanjing
+Address: 22nd Floor, Building B, Qingyun Mansion, No.266 Puyun Road, Jiangbei New District, Nanjing